aws-neuron/aws-neuron-sdk/general/nki/nki_known_issues.rst

    before use, and output tensors must be stored from SBUF back into HBM.
    See :doc:`nl.load <api/generated/nki.language.load>` and :doc:`nl.store <api/generated/nki.language.store>`.

 #.
-Top-level input and output tensors have to be distinct.
-We do not support reading and writing to the same tensor.
-   See corresponding :ref:`error message <nki-errors-err_read_modify_write_on_kernel_parameter>` for more info.

-#.
 Indexing:

    * Tile on SBUF/PSUM must have at least 2 dimensions as described :ref:`here <nki-fig-pm-memory>`.
 If using a 1D tile on SBUF/PSUM,